- What is Financial Aid?

 - Ohlone College Address: 43600 Mission Boulevard, Fremont, California 94539

-Go to www.pin.ed.gov for yourself (and a parent if you are a dependent).
-Please make sure to use the IRS Data Retrieval Tool (IRS DRT) to import your/ your parent(s) filed income tax return information.
-This reduces the possibilities of errors on the Income Information sections of the FAFSA.
+Be sure to get an FSA ID for yourself (and a parent if you are a dependent).
+Use the IRS Data Retrieval Tool (IRS DRT) to import your/ your parent(s) filed income tax return information.
+This reduces errors on the Income Information sections of the FAFSA.

-You must obtain a fee waiver before registering for classes.
+You must obtain a CA Promise Grant before registering for classes.

-Those students who are awarded a fee waiver will pay a reduced cost for the semester parking permit.
+Those students who are awarded a CA Promise Grant will pay a reduced cost for the semester parking permit.

 Step 4: Documentation and Verification